 What is a CASB (cloud access security broker)?

-A cloud access security broker (CASB) is a security check point between cloud network users and cloud-based applications that manages and enforces all data security policies and practices, including authentication, authorization, alerts and encryption.
+A cloud access security broker (CASB) is a security check point between cloud network users and cloud-based applications.
+They manage and enforce all data security policies and practices, including authentication, authorization, alerts and encryption.
 CASBs improve an organization’s visibility as to who is accessing their data and how it is being used across endpoints.

 A CASB protects the organization through a combination of prevention, monitoring and mitigation techniques.
 In addition to reviewing user activity, the CASB can warn administrators about likely malicious activity, block the installation of malware or other threats and detect potential compliance violations.
 The CASB may also review the organization’s firewall or proxy logs to better understand cloud application usage and identify anomalous behavior.